SnapLogic/documentation/autosync/config-snowflake-acct-as-data-destination.md

 Create a new connection configuration for Snowflake by entering the following:

--   A unique, meaningful name such as `Sales-Shared-Snowflake.`
+-   A unique, meaningful name such as `Sales-Shared-Snowflake`.
+If a configuration with the same name exists, AutoSync displays an `Asset conflict error message`.
 -   **Account Properties**
     -   **Hostname**:The hostname part of the connection URL.
 For example, if the Snowflake URL is https://snaplogic.snowflakecomputing.com/console\#/internal/worksheet, the hostname is snaplogic.snowflakecomputing.com.
     -   **Port number**: The port number for Snowflake.